Earthquake bomb: Development

-An explosion in air does not transfer much energy into a solid, as their differing acoustic impedances makes an impedance mismatch that reflects most of the energy.
-Due to the lack of accuracy of bombing in the face of anti-aircraft defences, air forces used area bombardment, dropping large numbers of bombs so that it would be likely that the target would be hit.
-Although a direct hit from a light bomb would destroy an unprotected target, it was comparatively easy to armour ground targets with many yards of concrete, and thus render critical installations such as bunkers essentially bombproof.
+An explosion in air does not transfer much energy into a solid, as their differing acoustic impedances make an impedance mismatch that reflects most of the energy.
+Due to the lack of bombing accuracy against anti-aircraft defences, air forces used area bombardment, dropping large numbers of bombs to increase the likelihood that the target would be hit.
+Although a direct hit from a light bomb would destroy an unprotected target, it was comparatively easy to armour ground targets with many yards of concrete and thus render critical installations such as bunkers essentially bombproof.
 If the bomb could be designed to explode in water, soil, or other less compressible materials, the explosive force would be transmitted more efficiently to the target.

-Barnes Wallis' idea was to drop a large, heavy bomb with a hard armoured tip at supersonic speed (as fast as an artillery shell) so that it penetrated the ground like a ten-ton bullet being fired straight down.
+Barnes Wallis' idea was to drop a large, heavy bomb with a hard-armoured tip at supersonic speed (as fast as an artillery shell) so that it would penetrate the ground like a ten-ton bullet fired straight down.
 It was then set to explode underground, ideally to the side of, or underneath, a hardened target.
-The resulting shock wave from the explosion would then produce force equivalent to that of a 3.6 magnitude earthquake, destroying any nearby structures such as dams, railways, viaducts, etc. Any concrete reinforcement of the target would probably serve to enclose the force better.
+The resulting shock wave from the explosion would then produce a force equivalent to that of a 3.6 magnitude earthquake, destroying any nearby structures such as dams, railways, viaducts, etc. Any concrete reinforcement of the target would likely help enclose the force better.

-Wallis also argued that, if the bomb penetrated deep enough, the explosion would not breach the surface of the ground and would thus produce a cavern (a camouflet) which would remove the structure's underground support, thus causing it to collapse.
+Wallis also argued that if the bomb penetrated deep enough, the explosion would not breach the surface of the ground and would thus produce a cavern (a camouflet) that would remove the structure's underground support, causing it to collapse.
 The process was graphically described as a "trapdoor effect" or "hangman's drop".

 Wallis foresaw that disrupting German industry would remove its ability to fight, and also understood that precision bombing was virtually impossible in the late 1930s.
-The technology for precision aiming was developed during World War II, and Barnes Wallis' ideas were then shown to be successful (see for example the Bielefeld raid on 14 March 1945), considering the standards at the time.
+The technology for precision aiming was developed during World War II, and Barnes Wallis' ideas were then shown to be successful (see, for example, the Bielefeld raid on 14 March 1945), considering the standards at the time.

-Wallis' first concept was for a ten-ton bomb that would explode some 130 ft underground.
+Wallis' first concept was for a ten-ton bomb that would explode at a depth of 130 ft underground.
 To achieve this, the bomb would have had to be dropped from 40000 ft.
 The RAF had no aircraft at the time capable of carrying a ten-ton bomb load aloft, let alone lifting it to such a height.
 Wallis designed a six-engine aeroplane for the task, called the "Victory Bomber", but there was no support for an aircraft with only a single purpose.